ShowGamesShowGames

 Exploring the real Korean game shows and reality TV that influenced Squid Game's competitive drama.

-November 28, 20247 min read1,200 words
+By Showmaster7 min read1,200 words

-• Physical challenges derived from traditional games
+• Physical challenges derived from traditional Korean games

-• Alliance and betrayal dynamics
+• Alliance and betrayal dynamics (without the death, obviously)

-• Elimination format
+• Elimination format that builds tension

-• Comedic and dramatic tension
+• The mix of comedic and dramatic tension

 Running Man keeps things lighthearted, but the core idea of adults competing in playground games translates directly to Squid Game's darker vision.